glitchub/rasping/README.md

     You can make changes to the config file and install them with "make", followed by reboot.

-    You can also restore the original network configuration with "make uninstall", followed by reboot.
+    You can also reve the original network configuration with "make uninstall", followed by reboot.